gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 - write deployment manifests,
 - have a CI script to build and deploy.

-This is not something we wish on anybody.
+This is not something we wish to anybody.
 So we made a Helm chart to ease parts of this setup.

 {% tweet link="https://twitter.com/memenetes/status/1516084604666581003" %}
 {% /tweet %}